dataiku/dataiku-contrib/census-us/Readme.md

 > Dimensions must be Exactly the same, any doubt download the data from census reporter and check in excel (better...)

+## 4/ US CENSUS GEOCODER and REVERSE GEOGRAPHY CODER

+US CENSUS BATCH GEOCODER:
+- A description of the service used : https://www.census.gov/data/developers/data-sets/Geocoding-services.html
+Note, this is a free API as of this plugin written.

+Data returned:
+- For all records that the plugin is not able to parse, then the column "Match" will have this value: 'Custom parsing required'.
+You can then filter these values and parse the row in a custom way.

+REVERSE GEOGRAPHY CODER:
+- From LAT/LON to US CENSUS Geography level.

 ## Requirements/recommendations/important note: